 In some states, you may be able to file a birth injury claim against a hospital.
 This will typically be the case if the doctor whose medical negligence or malpractice caused the injury is an employee of the hospital.

-You may still be able to sue the hospital if your lawyer can prove that the hospital either knew, or should have known, that the doctor had a history of negligence but failed to prevent it.
+You may still be able to sue the hospital if your lawyer can prove that the hospital either knew — or should have known — that your doctor had a history of negligence but failed to take action.

-What is the difference between a birth injury settlement and a trial?
+What is the difference between a birth injury settlement and a trial verdict?